 Open the email and select File then Save As – the email is saved as an .EML file and can be opened by most email applications (even ones that aren’t Outlook).

-In this case, our client wanted to export multiple emails and opening each one and doing a File | Save As just wasn’t practical.
+In this case, our client wanted to export multiple emails.
+Opening each one and doing a File | Save As just isn’t practical.

-You simply highlight the emails you want to export by clicking on them and drag them to the location in Explorer you want to export them to.
+- Highlight the emails you want to export by clicking on them, then drag them to the location in Explorer you want to export them to.

-Here is a hint on selecting items;
+Here is a hint on selecting items:

 Try it out for yourself!

-Here are some other Outlook tips and trick;
+Here are some other Outlook tips and trick: